kviljoen/H3ABioNet_16S/index.md

 > ## Prerequisites
 >
-> You should have your access to R and RStudio via your own compute cluster.
+> You should have your own laptop with R and RStudio installed.
+Please see the links below for installation.
 {: .prereq}

 {% include links.md %}